WKLK-FM

-WKLK-FM (96.5 FM, "K-96.5") is a radio station broadcasting a classic rock music format.
+WKLK-FM (96.5 MHz, "K-96.5") is a radio station broadcasting a classic rock music format.
 Licensed to Cloquet, Minnesota, United States, the station serves the Duluth, area.
-The station is owned by Fond du Lac Band of Lake Superior Chippewa and has programming from Jones Radio Network.
+The station is owned by Fond du Lac Band of Lake Superior Chippewa.

 History

 The station was assigned the call letters KOUV on November 29, 1991.
 On February 18, 1992, the station changed its call sign to the current WKLK-FM.
 Previously, the station carried satellite-based oldies and hot adult contemporary formats.